Upper bounds on the solutions to $n = p+m^2$: Proof of Theorem

-The upper bound in \eqref{37} that does not assume the existence of $\beta$ can be significantly improved if one uses sieve methods.
-We can derive an upper bound for $\mathcal{R}_k(n)$, the number of representations for the equation $n = p + m^k$ where $k \ge 2$, and then take the case for $k = 2$.
+We can also obtain an unconditional upper bound on $\mathcal{R}(n)$ of the correct order of magnitude with no exceptions by way of sieve methods.
+We will derive an upper bound on $\mathcal{R}_k(n)$, the number of representations for the equation $n = p + m^k$ where $k \ge 2$, and then take the case for $k = 2$.
 Let $\mathscr{A}$ stand for a general integer sequence to be ``sifted'' and let $\mathfrak{P}$ stand for a ``sifting'' set of primes.
 Moreover, $S(\mathscr{A}; \mathfrak{P}, z)$ is a sifting function where $z \ge 2$ is a real number.
 In the case of the present problem, we are sifting the set of numbers $n-m^2$ in order to estimate how often it is prime.
 The appropriate method we will utilize is to obtain a Selberg upper bound for $S(\mathscr{A}; \mathfrak{P}, z)$.
-Typically, an upper bound produced by Selberg's method is of $\ll$-type; however, by incorporating several ingenious theorems of Halberstam and Richert \cite{12}, more explicit estimates can be yielded.
+Typically, an upper bound produced by Selberg's method is of $\ll$-type; however, by incorporating several important theorems of Halberstam and Richert \cite{12}, more explicit estimates can be yielded.
 We should note that neither the problem of the sum of a prime and a square nor the problem of the sum of a prime and a $k$-th power is dealt with in \cite{12}.
 The sequence that is to be sifted for $1 < Y \le N$ is

 From Theorem 5.3 of Halberstam and Richert \cite{12}, we let $F(n)$ to be a distinct irreducible polynomial with integral and positive leading coefficients, and let $\rho_k(p,n)$ denote the number of solutions to the congruence